DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow

+Drawing inspiration from \cite{park2023generative}, we employ LLMs to simulate each respondent agent, generating actions that align with their assigned personas.
+Upon receiving emails from the coordination agent, each simulated respondent first reasons over its persona and then generates an appropriate action.
+For instance, a respondent whose persona specifies ``\textit{You are very busy and reply very late.
+Normally, it takes you three follow-up emails to respond}'' will delay its reply accordingly, while a respondent described as prompt in communication will reply immediately.
+If a respondent's persona includes specific preferences (e.g., ``prefers presenting over Zoom''), the generated response will reflect those preferences.
+Each respondent composes and sends email responses, which advance the scheduling process and enable the user to coordinate subsequent steps.
+The prompt for the speaker agent is detailed in Appendix~\ref{subsec:simulated-respondents}.
+We adopt GPT-4o for email response generation via the \texttt{sendEmail()} tool.

-\subsection{Context Management Module}
+\subsubsection{Context Management Module}

-At the beginning of the scheduling process, all information provided by Lee on the landing page is compiled into a structured problem context that the system consults at each step to solve the assignment task.
-DoubleAgents represents this problem context using JSON structures, where each key denotes a specific type of contextual information (e.g., speaker profiles, time constraints, email history, etc.), and each value contains the corresponding content.
-As shown in Figure~\ref{fig:system}, an example snapshot of the problem context includes keys such as "time info", which reflects the seminar slots specified by Lee.
-The context is dynamically updated throughout the interaction, incorporating user feedback, agent actions, and simulated responses to maintain an up-to-date representation of the task state.
+The Context Management Module maintains all relevant contextual information throughout the scheduling process.
+DoubleAgents represents the problem context using JSON structures, where each key denotes a specific type of contextual information (e.g., speaker profiles, time constraints, email history) and each value contains the corresponding content.
+As shown in Figure~\ref{fig:system}, the problem context includes keys such as ``time info'' (reflecting seminar slots), speaker details, and communication logs.
+The context is dynamically updated at each step, incorporating user feedback, agent actions, and simulated responses to maintain an up-to-date representation of the task state.